 |Cayenne chili peppers in capsicum annuum plant.
 Note for long, slender chili pods.||Cayenne pepper powder.|

-Cayenne pepper is a perennial small shrub, reaching about 90-100 cm in height.
-It prefers well drained sandy soil and warm climate.
-Its woody stem with numerous branches is covered with thick dark-green foliage.
-Small creamy-white flowers appear all over the bush which subsequently develop into long, slender, glossy bright green color fruits (pods).
-The fruits finally attain mature status when they turn deep-red color.
+Cayenne pepper is a small perennial shrub, reaching about 90-100 cm in height.
+It prefers well-drained sandy soil and a warm climate.
+Its woody stem with numerous branches covered with thick dark-green foliage.
+Small creamy-white flowers appear all over the bush, which subsequently develop into long, slender, glossy, bright-green fruits (pods).
+The fruits finally attained mature status when they turned a deep-red color.

-Interiorly, each cayenne fruit features numerous tiny, flat, disk-shaped, off-white or cream colored seeds.
-The seeds are actually clinging on to central white placenta.
+Interiorly, each cayenne fruit features numerous tiny, flat, disk-shaped, off-white, or cream-colored seeds.
+The seeds are actually clinging to the central white placenta.

-In general, the cayenne chili peppers are allowed to ripen completely in the plant itself and hand picked upon reaching maturity and turned red.
-They are then left to dry, which causes them to shrivel.
+In general, the cayenne chili peppers are allowed to ripen completely on the plant itself and handpicked once matured and red.
+They are then left to dry, which makes them shrivel.

-Cayenne chilies have a strong spicy taste that comes to them from the active alkaloid compounds' capsaicin, capsanthin and capsorubin.
+Cayenne chilies have a strong pungent taste that comes from active alkaloid compounds capsaicin, capsanthin, and capsorubin.
 The hotness of cayenne is measured in “Scoville heat units” (SHU).
 On the Scoville scale, cayenne pepper has 30,000 to 50,000 SHU.
 On comparison scale, bell peppers have "zero" SHU.

-Although inherently hot and intolerable even in small amounts, cayennes are one of the health-benefiting spice items packed with minerals, vitamins and certain phyto-nutrients.
-It is no wonder this wonderful spice has been found a place in modern as well as in traditional medicines for its disease preventing and health promoting properties.
+Although inherently hot and intolerable even in small amounts, cayennes are one of the health-benefiting spice items packed with minerals, vitamins, and certain phytonutrients.
+They found use in modern as well as traditional medicines for their disease-preventing and health-promoting properties.

-Cayenne contains health benefiting alkaloid compound, capsaicin which gives them strong spicy pungent character.
-Early laboratory studies on experimental mammals suggest that capsaicin has anti-bacterial, anti-carcinogenic, analgesic and anti-diabetic properties.
-When used judiciously it also found to reduce triglycerides and LDL cholesterol levels in obese individuals.
+Cayenne contains health benefiting alkaloid compound, capsaicin which gives them a strong spicy pungent character.
+Early laboratory studies on experimental mammals suggest that capsaicin has anti-bacterial, anti-carcinogenic, analgesic, and anti-diabetic properties.
+When used judiciously, it is also found to reduce triglycerides and LDL cholesterol levels in obese individuals.

 The spice contains very high levels of essential minerals.
-Even if consumed in small quantities regularly would provide sufficient levels of iron, copper, zinc, potassium, manganese, magnesium and selenium.
-Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Selenium is an anti-oxidant trace element required by the human body for smooth heart and liver functions.
+Even in small quantities, it would provide enough iron, copper, zinc, potassium, manganese, magnesium, and selenium.
+Manganese is a co-factor for the antioxidant enzyme superoxide dismutase.
+Selenium is an antioxidant trace element required by the human body for optimum heart and liver functions.

 100 g of cayenne peppers provides 2014 mg or 47% of a daily-required amount of potassium.
-Potassium is an important electrolyte in the cells and body fluids that helps controlling heart rate and blood pressure.
+Potassium is an important electrolyte in the cells and body fluids that help control heart rate and blood pressure.
 It thus, counters the bad effects of sodium.

-Cayenne peppers are also good in B-complex group of vitamins such as niacin, pyridoxine (vitamin B-6), riboflavin and thiamin (vitamin B-1).
-These vitamins are essential in the sense that body requires them from external sources to replenish.
+Cayenne peppers are also good in the B-complex group of vitamins such as niacin, pyridoxine (vitamin B-6), riboflavin, and thiamin (vitamin B-1).
+These vitamins are essential in the sense that the body requires them from external sources to replenish.
 B-complex vitamins facilitate cellular metabolism through various enzymatic functions.

 Cayenne peppers have amazingly very high levels of vitamins and minerals.
 Just 100 g provides (in % of Recommended daily allowance):127% of vitamin-C (Ascorbic acid),

-Cayenne peppers can be available year around in the markets either fresh-green or red, dried or powdered form.
-In the stores, buy fresh whole pepper pods instead of powder since oftentimes it may contain adulterated spicy mixtures.
+Cayenne peppers can be available year-round in the markets in fresh, either green or red, dried or powdered form.
+In the stores, buy fresh whole pepper pods instead of powder since oftentimes it may contain some adulterated spice substances.

 Once at home, they should be stored inside the refrigerator in a plastic bag where they will stay fresh for about a week.

 Dry, whole red cayenne peppers are also available in the markets.
-Dry-peppers can be stored at room temperature in a cool, dark place and in airtight containers for several months.
-They can be milled to powder using a hand mill as and when required.
-If you want to buy dry powder instead, go for the authentic and branded products.
-Powdered cayenne pepper should be stored in cool place inside airtight containers.
+Dry peppers can be stored at room temperature in a cool, dark place, in airtight containers for several months.
+They can be milled using a handmill as and when required.
+If you want to buy dry powder instead, go for authentic and branded products.
+Powdered cayenne pepper should be stored in a cool place inside airtight containers.

-Cayenne peppers contain chemical compound capsaicin.
-Capsaicin and its co-compounds employed in the preparation of ointments, rubs and tinctures for their astringent, counter-irritant and analgesic properties.
+Cayenne peppers contain the chemical compound capsaicin.
+Capsaicin and its co-compounds are employed in the preparation of ointments, rubs, and tinctures for their astringent, counter-irritant, and analgesic properties.

-The spice is also one of the ingredients in a popular cayenne pepper diet along with lemon juice, laxative tea, etc. Several poorly-established research studies suggest that cayenne pepper has been found to reduce blood sugar levels, LDL cholesterol levels and weight in obese persons.
+The spice is also one of the ingredients in the modern-day weight-reduction "cayenne pepper diet" program along with lemon juice, laxative tea, etc. Some poorly established research studies suggest that cayenne pepper has been found to reduce blood sugar levels, and LDL cholesterol levels, and bring weight reduction in obese.

-Before cooking, wash raw red cayenne in clean water in order to remove any residual fungicides, sand and dust.
-Cayenne chilies, either as fresh or ground, can cause serious burning sensation to hands and may cause severe irritation to mouth/nasal passages, eyes and throat.
-Therefore, it may be advised in some sensitive individuals to use thin hand gloves and face masks while handling.
+Wash raw red cayenne in clean water before cooking to remove any residual fungicides, sand, and dirt.
+Handle chiles carefully!
+Cayenne chilies, either as fresh or ground, can cause a serious burning sensation to hands and may cause severe irritation to mouth/nasal passages, eyes, and throat.
+Therefore, it may be advised to use thin hand gloves and face masks while handling them in some sensitive individuals.

 Here are some serving tips:

-Fresh raw cayenne peppers are being used as vegetables in cuisines in many parts of the South Asia, especially in southern states of India, where they liberally mixed with other vegetables like potato, okra, pumpkin, green beans, etc., along with tomato, garlic, onion, cumin seeds and other spices in various mouth-watering stir-fries.
+Fresh raw cayenne peppers are being used as vegetables in the cuisines in many parts of South Asia, especially in the southern states of India.
+Here, they liberally mixed with other vegetables like potato, okra, pumpkin, green beans, etc., along with tomato, garlic, onion, cumin seeds and other spices in many mouth-watering sabzi, stews, and stir-fries.

-Dried cayenne chili powder is an important ingredient in cajun spice mix or simply known as curry powder in many Asian countries.
+Dried cayenne chili powder is an essential ingredient in Cajun spice mix or just known as 'curry powder' in many Asian countries.

-Thin slices of cayenne chillies are favored mix in Chinese-style vegetable stir-fries and noodles.
+Thin slices of cayenne chilies flavored mix in Chinese-style vegetable stir-fries and noodles.

 Cayenne chilies, soaked in yogurt and salted, then dried under sunlight, are used as side snacks during dinner in South Indian states.

 The pungency (hotness) level of cayenne peppers is in the range of 30,000-50,000 SHU.
-The pungent character is due to active component in them, capsaicin, which when eaten causes severe irritation and hot sensation to mouth, tongue and throat.
+The pungent character is due to the active component in them, capsaicin, which when eaten causes severe irritation, and a hot sensation to the mouth, tongue, and throat.

-Capsaicin in cayenne chilies initially elicit inflammation when it comes in contact with the delicate mucus membranes of oral cavity, throat and stomach, and soon produces severe burning sensation that is perceived as ‘hot’ through free nerve endings in the mucosa.
-Eating cold yogurt helps reduce the burning pain by diluting capsaicin concentration and also preventing its contact with stomach walls.
+Capsaicin in cayenne chilies initially elicits inflammation when it comes in contact with the delicate mucosa of the oral cavity, throat, and stomach, and soon produces a severe burning sensation that is perceived as ‘hot’ through free nerve endings in the mucosa.
+Cold yogurt can help reduce the burning pain by diluting capsaicin concentration and also preventing its contact with gut walls.

-Avoid touching eyes with cayenne pepper contaminated fingers.
-If so, rinse eyes thoroughly in cold water to reduce irritation.
+Avoid touching eyes with cayenne pepper-contaminated fingers.
+If so, rinse your eyes thoroughly in the cold water to reduce irritation.

-Certain chemical compounds like aflatoxin (fungal mold), found in old, spoiled cayenne chilies have been known to cause stomach, liver and colon cancers.
-(Mediacl disclaimer).
+Certain chemical compounds like aflatoxin (fungal mold), found in old, spoiled cayenne chilies have been known to cause stomach, liver, and colon cancers.
+(Mediacal Disclaimer).